ZedCode/how-to-golang-tdd/index.md

     }
 ```

 For the `expectedResponseCode`, I expect that using the wrong method should return a `405` error.
-For the text, I'm not actually sure what it will return without running, but I expect it will not be `JSON` as our test is not setting the `application/JSON` header type.
+For the text, I'm not actually sure what it will return without running it, but I expect it will not be `JSON` as our test is not setting the `application/JSON` header type...

-Running the test reveals this isn't quite right:
+Running the test reveals this isn't quite right, but it's extremely close:

 ```console
 go test -v